Interstate 75 in Florida: Alligator Alley

 The Alligator Alley segment of I-75 extends from a toll plaza just east of Naples to an interchange with I-595 and the Sawgrass Expressway (SR 869) in Sunrise just west of Fort Lauderdale.
 The highway previously existed as a two-lane tollway connecting the two coasts of Florida.
 Initially known as the Everglades Parkway (SR 84), it opened for traffic on February 11, 1968, after four years of construction.
 Built by H. L. Mills Construction Company, it had been called the most controversial roadway ever built in Florida during its initial construction.
 The name "Alligator Alley" was given by the American Automobile Association (AAA) while it was being planned as they believed it would be useless to cars and merely an "alley for alligators".
-However, as alligators often frequent the waterways beside the road, and occasionally the roadway itself, the nickname has developed a somewhat literal meaning.
-The state moved to officially adopt the "Alligator Alley" name in 1966.
+As alligators frequent the waterways beside the road, and occasionally the roadway itself, the nickname developed a literal meaning.
+The state moved to officially adopt the "Alligator Alley" name in August 1966.

 As a two-lane road, Alligator Alley suffered from poor construction and environmental planning.
-It was also notorious for high-speed accidents including both head-on collisions and collisions with wildlife.
+It was also notorious for high-speed accidents, including both head-on collisions and collisions with wildlife.
 The need to improve the road was one of the factors considered in the decision to reroute I-75 onto Alligator Alley, which was rebuilt as a four-lane Interstate Highway between 1986 and 1992.
 Many bridges and culverts designed to let water and wildlife pass underneath the roadway and permit the natural flow of the Everglades' waters were built as part of the upgrade.
-This helped to reduce the environmental impact of the highway somewhat, especially upon the severely endangered Florida panther.
+This helped to reduce the environmental impact of the highway, especially upon the severely endangered Florida panther.
 The completion of the converted Alligator Alley was the final link of the I-75 extension.
 The segment was signed I-75 on November 25, 1992, completing the highway from Miami to Sault Ste.
 Marie, Michigan.

-The highway is well known for its predominantly flat character and the extraordinarily linear path the highway follows.
-In January 2000, the west end toll plaza of Alligator Alley was dedicated to the memory of Edward J. Beck, a toll collector who was murdered on the job on January 30, 1974.